Loyola Medicine thoracic surgeon Zaid Abdelsattar, MD By Zaid Abdelsattar, MD, Thoracic Surgery

 To make an appointment or learn if you may need a lung cancer screening, call 708-216-1260.

 Zaid Abdelsattar, MD, is the chief of thoracic surgery at Loyola Medicine.
 He specializes in minimally invasive thoracic oncology and lung transplant surgery and has particular expertise in state-of-the-art robotic technology and techniques.
 Dr. Abdelsattar is nationally recognized for his research on improving the national delivery and quality of cancer care to all patients.
 Along with his academic pursuits, Dr. Abdelsattar is passionate about teaching and mentoring medical school students, residents and fellows.
-He serves as the associate program director of the cardiothoracic surgery fellowship program at Loyola University Medical Center.
+He serves as the associate program director of the thoracic surgery fellowship program at Loyola University Medical Center.

 Dr. Abdelsattar earned his medical degree from the University of Jordan.
 He completed his residency and fellowship training at the Mayo Clinic, where he earned the prestigious O.T.
 Clagett Award for Outstanding Clinical and Academic Performance.